Higher-order Graph Convolutional Network with Flower-Petals Laplacians on Simplicial Complexes: Introduction

-\paragraph{Main Contributions.} To summarise, we construct an innovative higher-order flower-petals (FP) model and FP Laplacians from the random walk dynamics between the flower core and petals to capture interactions among simplices of different orders.
-Then, we propose a higher-order graph convolutional network (HiGCN) framework based on our FP Laplacians for graph representation learning.
-A data-driven strategy is employed to demonstrate the existence of higher-order interactions and to quantify the interaction strength.
-Finally, we theoretically demonstrate HiGCN's superior expressive power along with significant performance gains in various empirical experiments.
-In general, our work is an important step toward studying the higher-order mechanism in complex networks.
+To summarise, we construct an innovative higher-order flower-petals (FP) model and FP Laplacians from the random walk dynamics to capture interactions among simplices of different orders.
+We then propose a higher-order graph convolutional network (HiGCN) based on our FP Laplacians, which is demonstrated to have superior expressiveness in theory and significant performance gains in various empirical experiments.
+Furthermore, a data-driven strategy is employed to quantify the higher-order interaction strength.
+In general, our work is an important step towards advancing higher-order graph learning and understanding higher-order mechanisms.

-\section{Related work}
+\section{Related Work}

-In this section, we briefly review related work on vanilla spectral GNNs and higher-order GNNs.
+In this section, we briefly review related works on vanilla spectral GNNs and higher-order GNNs.

-\paragraph{Spectral GNNs.} Spectral GNNs are based on the graph Fourier transform \cite{graphFourier2013}, which employs the graph Laplacian eigenbasis as an analogy of the Fourier transform. \citet{Bruna2014} developed spectral graph convolutional networks based on the spectrum of the graph Laplacian.
+\paragraph{Spectral GNNs.} Spectral GNNs are based on the graph Fourier transform \cite{graphFourier2013}, which employs the graph Laplacian eigenbasis as an analogy of the Fourier transform.
 ChebNet \cite{ChebNet} employs Chebyshev polynomials to replace the convolutional core, while GCN \cite{GCN} uses a first-order approximation of the convolution operator.
 By considering the relationship between GCN and PageRank, APPNP \cite{APPNP} is proposed via personalized PageRank.
 GPRGNN \cite{GPRGNN} leverages a learnable graph filter, exhibiting superiority in heterogeneous graph learning.
 The filter forms of some spectral GNNs are summarized in Table \ref{tab:filter_form}.

 \paragraph{Higher-order GNNs.}